 You can search for hospitals or healthcare service providers such as doctors, dentists and nurses operating in Belgium on the following websites:

-- Rechercher un dispensateur de soins (Service provider search) Service provider search in French on the website of the Belgian Health Insurance Institution
+- Service provider search (Rechercher un dispensateur de soins (in French), Een zorgverlener zoeken (in Dutch) on the website of the Belgian Health Insurance Institution

 - Region-specific lists of hospitals in the Belgian public health portal (in French or Dutch)